-PUBLISHED BY THE OFFICE OF GLOBAL EDUCATION MISSISSIPPI COLLEGE MAY, 2011
+PUBLISHED BY THE OFFICE OF GLOBAL EDUCATION

+MISSISSIPPI COLLEGE MAY, 2011 ENGLAND

+DEUTSCHLAND

-المملكة العربية السعودية • нача • NAÍJÍRÍÀ • Россия • المملكة العربية السعودية Кыргызстан 日本国 MAY 2011 MOSAIC PAGE 2 INTERNATIONAL PERFORMANCES AMAZE AN AMERICAN AUDIENCE
+• नेपाल • NAÍJÍRÍÀ • Россия • المملكة العربية السعودية Кыргызстан

+MAY 2011-MOSAIC-PAGE 2

+INTERNATIONAL PERFORMANCES AMAZE AN AMERICAN AUDIENCE

-International Festival photos from left to right: Cai, Yuliang (Bill) warms up for the table tennis exhibition; Liu, Xiaojing (Hannah) strikes a pose on the runway during the fashion show; Yu, Jing (Jocelyn) sings a mellow solo, Write a Song.
-Andrea Haynes Coordinator, Int'l Programs Students from China, India, Nepal, Kyrgyzstan, Korea, Brazil, Bhutan, and Vietnam wowed audience members at the fourth annual International Festival on March 25, 2011.
+Andrea Haynes Coordinator, Int'l Programs

+Students from China, India, Nepal, Kyrgyzstan, Korea, Brazil, Bhutan, and Vietnam wowed audience members at the fourth annual International Festival on March 25, 2011.
 According to Mississippi College president Lee Royce, spectators enjoyed a culturally enlightening and enriching experience: "The festival affords the campus a fine opportunity to see some of the rich diversity of cultures that exist in the world and at MC."

-The event began with an exciting and energetic table tennis exhibition where four members of the nationallyranked team added an artistic flair to the game of ping pong.
+The event began with an exciting and energetic table tennis exhibition where four members of the nationally-ranked team added an artistic flair to the game of ping pong.

 Members dexterously swatted balls over a net perched on top of a piano, while the pianist performed.

 Following the rousing table tennis exhibition, other performances highlighted the diverse range of talents found among MC international students.
 Performances included vocal solos and duets in various languages, Chinese and Latin American dances, a Tai Chi exhibition, and instrumental performances on piano and quitar.
-"I just think it was an outstanding exhibition of the immense talent of our international student population that we don't readily get to see," said Diana Brackenridge of the Office of Global Education. international students showcased cultural attire from seven different countries: China, India, Nepal, Kyrgyzstan, Korea, Bhutan, and Vietnam.
+"I just think it was an outstanding exhibition of the immense talent of our international student population that we don't readily get to see," said Diana Brackenridge of the Office of Global Education.

+After the performance portion of the festival, 15

+international students show-cased cultural attire from seven different countries: China, India, Nepal, Kyrgyzstan, Korea, Bhutan, and Vietnam.
 The students drew deafening cheers from the audience as they paraded down the runway in their captivating cultural costumes, ranging from Saris and Ao Dais to Hanboks and Qi Paos.

 Hundreds of students, faculty, staff, and Clinton/Jackson community members attended the 2011 International Festival which took place in Swor Auditorium.
-Following the 90-minute performance, audience members enjoyed an elaborate reception that featured food from around the world.
+Following the go-minute performance, audience members enjoyed an elaborate reception that featured food from around the world.
 Attendees were able to sample food from India, Thailand, Greece, and China.

 Jim Brackenridge, Executive Director of the Office of Global Education, summed up both the goal and benefit of the International Festival: "The Festival is such a unique and wonderful opportunity for our students, for it brings the entire world into our own backyard here in Mississippi."

 The Office of Global Education would like to extend a special thank you to all of the International Festival participants; we are so proud of your hard work and dedication!

 For more information on MC's international programs, please contact Andrea Haynes, International Programs Coordinator, at 601.925.7705 or ahaynes@mc.edu.

+The Office of Global Education just finished another successful semester here at Mississippi College.
+Our Table Tennis Team performed superbly in the national competition, and the fourth annual International Festival was a delight to all who attended.
+Dr.

-After the performance porof the festival, 15 tion The Office of Global Educaperformed Team Royce, MC's president, especially enjoyed seeing the diverse talent found among our international students.
+Royce, MC's president, especially enjoyed seeing the diverse talent found among our international students.

 We honorably graduated 13 students from IEP and 32 students from MC academics.
 We look forward to these students attending graduate school or securing full time work.
 We are also proud of sending 17 students and one professor, Andrea Haynes, to Sookmyung Summer School in Korea.

 Join us as we embark on a meaningful and exciting summer semester!